 Infrastructure is one of the undeniable priorities of the GDRC.
 Considerable efforts are being made to rehabilitate and modernize the country’s basic infrastructure to consolidate the DRC’s economic integration.
 The GDRC aims to develop an integrated multimodal transport system by densifying the national road network and modernizing port, airport and rail infrastructure and facilities.

 The Tshisekedi administration declared 100 days of infrastructure in 2020, launching a $497 million program on construction.
-In March 2021, Félix Tshisekedi officially launched the works of the great project “Tshilejelu”, oriented towards the development of infrastructure in the city-province of Kinshasa and some key cities and territories of the Great Kasai, namely, Mbuji Mayi, Kabinda, Lusambo, Kananga, Mweneditu and Tshikapa.
+In March 2021, Félix Tshisekedi officially launched the works of the great project “Tshilejelu”, oriented towards the development of infrastructure in the city-province of Kinshasa and some key cities and territories of the Great Kasai region, namely, Mbuji Mayi, Kabinda, Lusambo, Kananga, Mweneditu and Tshikapa.
 The international development banks are major funders for infrastructure in the DRC, as the country has needs in nearly every facet of public and private life.